-All CNCs require maintenance and doing regular maintenance on your LongMill is quick and easy.
-Getting into the habit of doing machine checkups will ensure that:
+All CNCs require maintenance.
+Doing maintenance on your LongMill is quick and easy, plus regular checkups will ensure that:

 - Things are caught before potentially affecting your carves